Bubble nest: Bubble nests and breeding

 Males are responsible for building the nests, courting females, defending the territory and caring for the developing fish and newly hatched larval fish.
 Most, if not all, species of bubble nesting fish continue parental care after construction of the floating bubble nest and spawning.
 After spawning the eggs either float up into the bubble nest, or (in the case of sinking eggs) are carried there, and subsequently lodged into the nest by one or both parents.
 Following this, the male protects the brood by chasing away the female (if not a species in which the female also guards the nest) and any other intruders, concentrating on the eggs in the nest, retrieving any eggs or fry that fall from the nest and keeping the nest in repair.
 Only a handful of bubble nest makers (notably some snakeheads) have females participate in bubble nest maintenance.
 One or both parents will guard the eggs constantly until the fry hatch after 24–48 hours and be suspended from the nest.
 The newly hatched fry will then be tended by the parent fish until they are independent, which can take from a day to several weeks depending on the species.

 Frogs

-Several different frog clades include species that make bubble nests.
-Frogs use bubble nests as a form of protection for their eggs.
+In some frog species, bubble nests function not only as protective environments for developing embryos but also as sites of ongoing parental investment.
+For example, male Chiasmocleis leucosticta, a microhylid frog from South America, have been observed returning to their foam nests after initial construction to rewhip and aerate the bubbles over several days.
+This behavior likely serves to maintain oxygenation and structural integrity of the nest, which in turn may improve hatching success.

+Environmental conditions also influence the timing and success of bubble nesting.
+In Leptodactylus vastus, a leptodactylid frog in Brazil, nest construction was found to be tightly synchronized with rainfall events, particularly those that fill temporary pools.